-David Heslin is a writer, editor and filmmaker born and raised in Canberra, Australia.
+David was born in Canberra, Australia.
 His interest in writing began in childhood, when he produced short stories, plays, a comic strip and a satirical newspaper.

 At the age of 20, following a brief stint at the Australian National University studying film and philosophy, he moved to Melbourne and began his career as a freelance writer, contributing three articles to Fairfax’s online opinion website The National Times.
 In 2011, David was appointed editor-in-chief of the Monash University student magazine Esperanto.
 This experience – together with his long-held ambition of being a film critic – led him to apply for RMIT’s Professional Writing and Editing program, a degree which he commenced part-time in 2013.